shnizzedy/2023-OHBM-abstract-NodeBlocks/README.md

 # Introduction

-Nipype [1] “provides a uniform interface to existing neuroimaging software and facilitates interaction between these packages within a single workflow.”
-[2] C-PAC leverages Nipype to build and run neuroimaging pipelines, abstracting the configuration to a few command-line instructions (provide `bids_dir` or `--data_config_file` to specify data; provide `--preconfig` or `--pipeline_file` to specify a pipeline) for simple (re)use once a pipeline is designed.
+Nipype [1] “provides a uniform interface to existing neuroimaging software and facilitates interaction between these packages within a single workflow” [2].
+C-PAC leverages Nipype to build and run neuroimaging pipelines, abstracting the configuration to a few command-line instructions (provide `bids_dir` or `--data_config_file` to specify data; provide `--preconfig` or `--pipeline_file` to specify a pipeline) for simple (re)use once a pipeline is designed.
 C-PAC users don’t need to understand Nipype; they can just specify their configurations.

 Developers do need to understand Nipype in order to contribute to C-PAC.
 That necessary expertise has historically been a barrier to entry for new contributors.
 We developed C-PAC’s NodeBlock engine [3], to facilitate development, integration, and testing through modularity and abstraction, moving the C-PAC developer experience closer to the C-PAC user experience.